ion727/C/sorting-algorithms/README.md

 ## Options:
 - `-h` and `--help` print a usage manual to stdout.
 - `-v` visually represents the sorting process.
 Implies `--delay 50` unless overriden.
+Implies `-r`.
+- `-r` upon completion, print the runtime
 - `--delay time` sets a delay of <ins>time</ins> milliseconds between each frame of the sorting process.
 Overrides the delay from `-v`.

 ## Note(s):
 - Make sure to place the numbers to sort **before** the options.
 Placing options before or in the list will replace final numbers with zeros.

 ## Current Identified Issue(s) in merge-sort.c:
-- None.
+- using the `-v` option slightly increases the runtime delay.

 ## Coming Soon:
 - Reading/writing to/from file.